Rand Stats

 #

-# Enjoy your fresh and flavorful Greek salad!
+# Enjoy your fresh and delicious Greek salad!

 Positional arguments

-Here we make a LLM function with a function-prompt and numeric interpreter of the result:
+Here we make a LLM function with a function-prompt composed with a dedicated LLM numbers-only prompt and a numeric interpreter of the result:

 my &func2 = llm-function(